 September 8, 9, 10 - Friday, Saturday, Sunday

-6:30-9:00am - Hot breakfast for our group is included in the lodging rate: assorted fruit juice, assorted pastries and muffins, seasonal fresh fruit, scambled eggs, bacon/sausage, potatoes, and coffee - in our Hospitality Room ("Wilbur" on rooftop level)
+6:30-9:00am - Hot breakfast for our group is included in the lodging rate: assorted fruit juice, assorted pastries and muffins, seasonal fresh fruit, scambled eggs, bacon/sausage, potatoes, and coffee - Go through the hotel breakfast buffet line and eat in our Hospitality Room ("Wilbur" on rooftop level)

 Hotel Restaurant ("View 162") on rooftop level is open 6:30am - Midnight daily for breakfast, lunch, and dinner

 Hotel Lounge (adjacent to the restaurant) is open 11:00am - midnight daily